 UT Music Courses (for course credit)

 To search for all of Music's credit course offerings online, go to the Online Course Schedule.
 Your UT EID and password are required to search for courses.
 Not every available course for non-Music majors is listed on this webpage.
 However, listed below are all of private lesson music performance courses available to non-Music majors, and the ensembles are open to any University student who can qualify via audition.
 More information about ensembles is listed below.

 Keep in mind that any music course(s) you want to take for degree purposes must be approved by the adviser for your program/college.
 The Butler School of Music neither makes approvals for degree credit for non-Music majors' degree programs nor advises non-Music majors.
 Although the Butler School does not offer a transcript-recognized certificate or minor, some general information regarding what other departments and colleges offer is available at Undergraduate Certificates & Minors.

-Unless stated otherwise below, for courses that are closed or restricted but for which you have instructor permission to register, you must get the instructor's written permission and submit this to the Student Office, MRH 3.836 during office hours.
-Consent forms are available for this purpose; the consent form generates a detailed form email to the instructor once the student submits their course request via the consent form online.
-Once the instructor approves via email, Stephen Wray in the Student Office, MRH 3.836 during office hours which are 9am-Noon & 1-4pm, Monday through Friday.
-Once the restriction is lifted, usually the same day that the approval is received.
+Unless stated otherwise below, for courses that are closed or restricted but for which you have instructor permission to register, you must get the instructor's emailed permission.
+A consent form is available for this purpose; the consent form generates a detailed form email to the instructor once the student submits their course request via the consent form online.
+Once the instructor approves via email, Stephen Wray in the Student Office, MRH 3.836 will lift the restriction usually the same day that the approval is received.
 For restricted courses, the student must add the course by the 4th class day of the fall or spring semesters, or 2nd class day for summer sessions.
 Students who have an approval email from the instructor to add a class that's already closed will have the class added by Stephen, usually the same day or next business day, if forwarded to him (email address at bottom of page).

 Ensembles (for course credit)